toml-lang/toml/README.md

 Keys may be either bare or quoted. **Bare keys** may only contain letters, numbers, underscores, and dashes (`A-Za-z0-9_-`).
-Note that bare keys are allowed to be composed of only digits, e.g. `1234`. **Quoted keys** follow the exact same rules as basic strings and allow you to use a much broader set of key names.
+Note that bare keys are allowed to be composed of only digits, e.g. `1234`. **Quoted keys** follow the exact same rules as either basic strings or literal strings and allow you to use a much broader set of key names.
 Best practice is to use bare keys except when absolutely necessary.

 Key/value pairs within tables are not guaranteed to be in any specific order.